Understanding Tokens in Language Models

 Token Economics: How Tokens Relate to Pricing

-When you use AI services like Magicdoor.ai, you're typically charged based on the number of tokens processed.
+When you use AI services like magicdoor.ai, you're typically charged based on the number of tokens processed.
 This is why understanding tokens is important from a practical perspective too.

 Different models tokenize text differently and have different pricing structures.
 For example: